Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 Track your meals and macros with MyNetDiary — try it free.

-In the most recent Diet App Scorecard (May 2026), Calo received the highest average user rating at 4.66, followed closely by MyNetDiary at 4.56.
-Calo's reviews include a large share of brief, generic five-star entries and a recurring “day 76” milestone worth monitoring, though the overall pattern reads as closer to organic than coordinated.
-Across the scorecard's history, MyNetDiary has consistently ranked among the highest-rated calorie tracking apps, leading in February, March, and April 2026.
+In the most recent Diet App Scorecard (June 2026), MacroFactor received the highest average user rating at 4.47 out of 5, followed by Calo at 4.45 (with an authenticity monitoring note) and MyNetDiary at 4.40.
 These are monthly review ratings calculated from recent reviews only — not the all-time star ratings the App Store displays.
+MyNetDiary, which led the scorecard in February, March, and April 2026, recorded June's largest review volume among apps rated above 4.0; reviewers again praised its ad-free free tier and free barcode scanning.
 MyNetDiary's database draws from USDA and NCC research-grade sources and tracks 108 nutrients per entry, the most among the apps analyzed.
 Cronometer, the next closest, tracks 92.
+See the latest scorecard for complete ratings.

 A monthly analysis of user reviews for calorie tracking apps ranked in the top 100 US App Store Health & Fitness category.
 We apply a consistent methodology to filter, summarize, and compare reviews across all tracked apps.
 The analysis is published by MyNetDiary, and the same methodology is applied to our own reviews.
 The complete methodology, including the exact analysis prompt and AI model, is published for full transparency.